Z3TA/webide/plugin/readme.txt

 Open up the debugger (Ctrl+D, two times) to see the console messages.

 Easy improvements:
-functions: 20% overhead, inline them! daclaring with let or const: 50% overhead, use var instead!
+* Functions: 20% overhead, inline them!
+* Declaring with let or const: 50% overhead, use var instead!
-loops: Avoid them
+* Loops: Avoid them

-child processes: There is a huge overhead cost, but it can be worth it if all other optimizations fail.
+* Child processes: There is a huge overhead cost, but it can be worth it if all other optimizations fail.
 See spellchecker for examples.

-render early/hide lag: When the user hits a button, it shouln't take more then a millisecond before they can see a result.
+* Render early & hide lag: When the user hits a button, it shouldn't take more then a millisecond before they can see a result.

 Making a parser
 ---------------

-depricated!
+deprecated!

 After parsing the file, call file.haveParsed(data).
 The data object should have this standard: